rifkytech86/back_end_developer_dipay_rifky_rachman/README.md

 Flow Rule Application

 Note:
+0. once we needed isolate contract, if craete new endpoint add firstly on dipay.yml
 1.  ```make all``` on script we will  execute migration table: admin, companies, employees
    - admins
      - email will set **UNIQUE**